Skip to content

 What I Should Have Done

-What I actually did: Spent ELEVEN YEARS adding filters one at a time, trusting untrustworthy local companies, doing my own research, making mistakes, and eventually stumbling into a system that works through sheer persistence.
+What I actually did: spent ELEVEN YEARS adding filters one at a time, trusting untrustworthy local companies, doing my own research, making mistakes, and eventually stumbling into a system that works through sheer persistence.

 The Costs Add Up